trueheart78/gem_lookup/README.md

 #### Batch Mode

-When more gems are passed in than the [rate limit](#rate-limit), the script will enter `Batch` mode.
+When more gems are passed in than the [rate limit](#rate-limit) supports, the script will enter `Batch` mode.
 In this mode, the output is slightly different, and there is a **one second** pause between batches, so as to respect the rate limit.

 ```sh